varigence/docs/bimlflex/concepts/data-mart-templates.md

 **Dimension Load** ELT Pattern for Type 1 Dimensions, implemented in a Stored Procedure

-1. Check for initial load by checking if there is data in the target table
 1. Select into initial temporary Stage
     Derive Attribute Hash as needed
 1. Create Temporary Upsert Table from Stage and Target